wesmail/HiggsCP/README.md

 cd HiggsCP
 ```

-### Step 2: Install Conda
+### Step 2: Install Mamba

-If you do not have Miniconda or Anaconda installed, download and install it from [Miniconda](https://docs.conda.io/en/latest/miniconda.html) or [Anaconda](https://www.anaconda.com/products/individual) respectively.
+If you do not have Mamba installed, download and install it by following the instructions at [Mamba Installation](https://mamba.readthedocs.io/en/latest/installation/mamba-installation.html).

 ### Step 3: Set Up Your Environment